smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 {% gist lloc/5f922fc770d818365992 msls_output_get.php %}

 *This would transform the absolute URL in a relative one and would add the css-class 'current' to the link of the current blog.*

+## msls\_output\_get\_tags ##

+You can configure the output-tags in the admin settings of the plugin but you can also override these with a filter.

+{% gist lloc/5f922fc770d818365992 msls_output_get_tags.php %}

+*This would override completely the configuration without looking for existing values.*